 Other than this fact, people using bicycles and even pedestrians are at risk of suffering orthopedic injuries due to a sudden collision.

 At times, even poor medical care by surgeons can be linked to causing grievous orthopedic injuries.
-Surgical complications may occur, whereby victims may suffer from blood clots developing or blood vessels damaging before or during surgery.
+Surgical complications may occur, whereby victims may suffer from blood clots developing or blood vessels damaged before or during surgery.

-These injuries can also arise out of negligence, in which case a driver, employer, surgeon, or any other person fails to do act in the way they were supposed to.
+These injuries can also arise out of negligence, in which case a driver, employer, surgeon, or any other person fails to act in the way they were supposed to.

 As opposed to brain injuries, there is a wide range of wounds that fall under orthopedic injuries.

 In the same way, there can be many indications showing if a person is suffering from an orthopedic injury.
 The immediate symptoms may include bruising, swelling, intense pain, and redness around the affected area.

 Internal damage cannot accurately be diagnosed without professional help.
 Hence it is advisable to seek immediate first aid and medical assistance to avoid any further damage.

 Many minor injuries can be treated well with activity and daily exercises, medications, and dietary supplements.
 However, other severe wounds may require a surgical operation or ICU care to regain bodily movement.